Plants Contained Within Railings

 Originally published 16th June 2023

 Iron railings run parallel along the seafront promenade in Hove, painted in peeling layers of turquoise and green paint that are many years thick.
-During the summer months the railings that line the grassy edge of the lawns are transformed, hosting a bounty of unruly plants.
+During the summer months the railings that line the grassy edge of the lawns are transformed, climbed upon by unruly plants.

-These railings are more simple in design than those on the southern side of the walkway – less ornate and shapely detail, more utilitarian and prong-like From around May or June, the negative space between the iron spindles reduces, filled by plants that grow rampantly in mad, tangled clumps.
-It’s a chaotic addition to the otherwise static order of the railings, but each seems to improve the other.
+These railings are a more simple design than those on the southern side of the walkway – less ornate and shapely detail, more utilitarian and prong-like.
+From around May or June I start to notice how the negative space between the iron spindles reduces, filled by plants that grow rampantly in mad, tangled clumps.
+It’s a chaotic addition to the otherwise static order of the railings, coming together as a visually exciting partnership.
 The grasses appear softer, more pliable against the unyielding metal.
 The railings behave like a frame, presenting the plants for admiration.
 This year there are more poppies than I remember previously, their red petals burning in brilliant contrast to the grass, and some small white flowers I’ve not seen before with a bulbous bell shape to them.

 Originally published 16th June 2023